 When is the Halloween Parade?

-The annual Village Halloween Parade takes place on Halloween—this year, Wednesday, October 31, 2018—at 7pm.
+The annual Village Halloween Parade takes place on Halloween—this year, Thursday, October 31, 2019—at 7pm.
 If you're planning to attend, make sure your kids aren't easily intimidated by crowds; The Village Halloween Parade's typical attendance is about two million people, and many visitors don crazy costumes!

 Where is the Halloween Parade?